EnterpriseDB/tpa/platforms/aws/README.md

    aws_secret_access_key = wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
    ```

-Write to Abhijit, Marco, or Craig if you need help to get set up with
+Write to Abhijit if you need help.
-AWS access under the 2ndQuadrant account.